MayFly-AI/manual/create3/teleop/index.md

 2. send drive instructions from desktop or laptop approach

 ## ssh into camera approach
-Begin by ssh'ing into sensorleap camera.
+Begin by ssh'ing into camera.

 ### Start ros2 docker
 Docker container should be running.
 To make sure run: